 Wuhan train service (WAE) is back to normal since March 21 with services to Hamburg/Duisburg/Malaszewice in April.
 Other destinations will follow in May.

-As of March 24, Prime Minister Narendra Modi had announced a complete lockdown across the country for 21 days, meaning there is no movement allowed for 21 days.
+As of March 24, Prime Minister Narendra Modi had announced a complete lockdown across the country until May 3.

-Air and ocean forwarding business was already severely impacted since Sunday, March 22 and the recent regulations are causing obstructions throughout the freight forwarding industry:
+Air and ocean forwarding business was already severely impacted and the recent regulations are causing obstructions throughout the freight forwarding industry: